 Working under numerous aliases Dyer put out ads in the newspaper offering a “nice family with no children, quaint country home, £10”.
 Unwed, desperate mothers responded to this seemingly respectable “Mrs. Harding” and be thrilled to find a good home for their children.

 Dyer wrote back, assuring the mother that she would do her “duty by that dear child.
-I will be a mother, as far as lies in my power.”
+I will be a mother, as far as lies in my power”.
 Once the mothers were put at ease, the baby and adoption fees were handed over.
 Regardless of what the mother wanted, Dyer always insisted on a full adoption with no further contact.
 Desperate, many a mother relented.

 It's unclear just when Dyer's operation turned deadly; records indicate she initially tried to care for the newborns she adopted.
 At some point, however, whether intentionally or not, the babies under her care began to die.
 A cruel math then materialized: The quicker a newly adopted infant died, the less money Dyer spent on care, and the more profit went into her pockets.

 Where Dyer once assisted in the process of welcoming life, she soon felt more content in her role as an Angel of Death.

 Eventually, however, one too many death certificates were issued to Dyer.
 A doctor grew suspicious, and authorities were alerted.
 In 1879, Dyer was arrested.
 At the time, she was charged with allowing children to die by neglect rather than manslaughter or murder.
 She was sentenced six months of hard labor—an experience she later claimed left her mentally ill.

 Related: 15 Notorious Female Serial Killers